Overcoming the Fear of Losing Your Job to Get Addiction Treatment

 A substance use disorder is recognized as a legitimate medical condition in the eyes of the law.
 This means you may not have to disclose the specifics of your situation to your boss or manager.
 In many cases, you can work directly with your human resources department.

-This allows those who have a problem with substance abuse to take up to 12 weeks of unpaid time off to go to rehab if necessary.
-All of this happens through HR.
-You will only have to tell your boss that you are taking FMLA.
-You do not have to say why.
+This means that people who abuse drugs can take up to 12 weeks off without pay to go to rehab if they need to.
+Everything goes through HR.
+All you have to do is let your boss know that you are taking FMLA.
+You don’t need to explain.

 Let’s talk more about this.